 Because your body does need carbs for a healthy brain and overall function, the fact that it has 9g of carbs is actually a good thing.
-It’s not too much that you’ll be gaining weight (unless you drink too much) but just enough.
+It’s not too much that you’ll be gaining weight, but keep this in mind if you’re on Keto.

 While some people did report stomach issues, most people positively commented on both the great price and texture of this product.